-The impact of the coronavirus on Florida’s workplace has been drastic and resulted in many closed businesses and employees who are out of work
+The impact of the coronavirus on Florida’s workplace has been drastic and resulted in many closed businesses and The Impact of the Coronavirus on Florida’s Workplaceemployees who are out of work

 when possible, encouraging tele-conference meetings instead of in-person meetings, and/or changing office hours or employee schedules to reduce the amount of employees in the office at a given time.

 Employers should be encouraging sick employees to stay at home and to seek medical care.
 Employers should also make their employees aware of available sick leave benefits.
 Further, employers should not generally terminate an individual who is diagnosed with coronavirus – or take any type of adverse action against that individual.
 Such action may be violative of the law and constitute retaliation.

 There are new developments each day which are aimed at providing assistance to employers and employees during these difficult times.
 Last Wednesday, the “ How Should Employers Be Handling the Coronavirus at the Workplace?Families First Coronavirus Response Act